 Then, use your lower abs to pull your hips up into a “pike” position as you hop your toes up towards your chest.

-Hop back to high plank and repeat this plank jack and plank pike for 40 seconds.
+Hop back to high plank and repeat.

-Modification: Tap toes out and in instead of jacking them.
+Modification: Tap the toes out and in instead of jacking them.
 Then walk your toes towards your chest (on your tip toes) up into a pike position.